Staked LOOP (STLOOP) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Staked LOOP Historical Price

-According to the latest data gathered on Staked LOOP live price page, the current price of Staked LOOP is 0.02386805USD.
-The circulating supply of Staked LOOP(STLOOP) is 77.22M STLOOP , giving it a market capitalization of $1.84M.
+According to the latest data gathered on Staked LOOP live price page, the current price of Staked LOOP is 0.02324392USD.
+The circulating supply of Staked LOOP(STLOOP) is 77.22M STLOOP , giving it a market capitalization of $1.80M.

 - 30 Days0.00%$ --$ 0.032018$ 0.020307